-The Aladdin is a general purpose single syringe pump capable of infusion and withdrawal.
-It is controlled with a microcontroller based system which drives a step motor, allowing a large range of pumping rates configured to the inside diameter of the loaded syringe.
-The syringe is driven with a drive-screw and drive-nut mechanism.
+The model AL-4000 is a general purpose double syringe pump capable of infusion and withdrawal.
+It is controlled from a microcontroller based system which drives a step motor, allowing a large range of pumping rates configured to the inside diameter of the loaded syringe.
+The syringes are driven from a drive-screw and drive-nut mechanism.